fdegir/infra-workshop/bifrost/README.md

 # Cleanup

-We are nearly done with the workshop but before we end it, we could perhaps cleanup the environment by
+We are nearly done with the workshop but before we finish it, we could perhaps cleanup the environment by issuing below commands.

 ```bash
 source $HOME/bifrost/env-vars